The Asian Banker: History

-The Asian Banker was founded in Singapore in 1996 by Emmanuel Daniel, a former consultant.
-It was established first as a publisher of trade publication, such as The Asian Banker Journal, before moving into research, consulting, benchmarking, and events organisation, all catering to the financial services industry.
+The Asian Banker was founded in Singapore in 1996 by Emmanuel Daniel.

 Publications

 The company's original product was The Asian Banker Journal, a quarterly publication of 40 pages that was launched in January 1997.
 Throughout 1997 and 1998, it provided on-the-ground coverage of the 1997 Asian financial crisis, anchored by Daniel's journalistic skills and award-winning articles—Daniel won the prestigious Citibank Excellence in Journalism Award for the Asian region in February 1999 for his work in determining the impact of the Internet on banking.

-The magazine covers a wide range of industry topics, such as opinion editorials, current events analysis, retail banking, transaction banking, risk management, bank regulation and IT for financial services.
+The magazine covers a wide range of industry topics, such as opinion editorials, current events' analysis, retail banking, transaction banking, risk management, bank regulation and IT for financial services.
 It features profiles of individuals in the financial services industry, some of which can run to several pages if the individual is particularly influential.
 The publication is characterised by its coverage of bank CEOs and chief regulators interviews.
 The publications business also maintains a video interview website called The Banking Conversation.
 The website contains interviews, 10 to 30 minutes in length, of prominent figures in banking, economics, IT, investing and academia.

 By 2005, The Asian Banker Journal was published 10 times a year.
 While Daniel has turned over management of the magazine to staff, he still writes for a blog.

 Forums business

 The company launched a forums division in 2000 to capitalise on the interest its readership had in taking part in a forum to discuss banking issues and challenges that had come to the fore in the aftermath of the 1997 Asian financial crisis.
 It held the first Asian Banker Summit in Singapore in 2000.
 Subsequent summits have been held in Kuala Lumpur, Bangkok, Jakarta and Hanoi, Beijing and Singapore.

-The summit typically include fora on topics such as risk management, information technology, transaction banking, payment systems and regulation, and they include both opening, and closing, keynote speeches.
+The summit typically includes fora on topics such as risk management, information technology, transaction banking, payment systems and regulation, and they include both opening, and closing, keynote speeches.

 In The Asian Banker Summit 2008 in Hanoi and The Asian Banker Summit 2009 in Beijing, The Asian Banker collaborated with The Bankers' Association for Finance and Trade (BAFT) on a conference, held in conjunction with The Asian Banker Summit, called The BAFT Asia Conference on Cash, Treasury and Trade.
 On 27 October 2008, BAFT announced that it had renewed the agreement for the 2009 conference in Beijing.

-Besides the Summit, the company holds events in other cities around Asia and organises The Asian Banker Awards Programme.
+Besides the Summit, the company holds events in other cities around Asia, and organises The Asian Banker Awards Programme.